ccj5351/ccj5351.github.io/index.md

 ## About Me

-I am currently a Ph.D. candidate in Computer Science at <a href = "http://www.stevens.edu" target = "_blank"> Stevens Institute of Technology</a>, working with <a href = "https://www.cs.stevens.edu/~mordohai/index.html" target = "_blank">
+I am currently a Ph.D. candidate in Computer Science at <a href = "http://www.stevens.edu" target = "_blank"> Stevens Institute of Technology</a>, working with <a href = "https://mordohai.github.io/" target = "_blank">
 Professor Philippos Mordohai, </a> in the field of computer vision and machine learning.
-Specifically, I am focusing on the generalization and robustness in deep learning based stereo depth estimation.
+Specifically, I am focusing on stereo matching, semantic segmentation, human pose estimation, and self-supervised and/or unsupervised representation learning.

 Prior to attending Stevens, I received my Bachelor's Degree of Engineering from
 <a href = "http://www.nwpu.edu.cn/" target = "_blank"> Northwestern Polytechnical University</a>,